ketan-jakhar/java-notes/README.md

 <p>A semaphore can potentially act as a mutex if the permits it can give out is set to 1.</p>

-- However, the most important difference between the two is that in case of a mutex the same thread must call acquire and subsequent release on the mutex whereas in case of a binary sempahore, different threads can call acquire and release on the semaphore.
+- However, the most important difference between the two is that in case of a mutex the same thread must call acquire and subsequent release on the mutex whereas in case of a binary semaphore, different threads can call acquire and release on the semaphore.
 - This leads us to the concept of ownership. <b>A mutex is owned by the thread acquiring it till the point the owning-thread releases it</b>, whereas for a semaphore there's no notion of ownership.

 ---